+in developmental and skills assessments and to develop staff and parent training skills.
 Progress If not answered yes or completed, please choose a reason for not achieving skill/goal.
-Please provide plan to work on this item. icted Activity I Sought additional training on procedures unique to setting or population: Social skills, picky eating, toileting, self-help, work skills, etc. Not applicable Complete Partially complete Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete: Unrest ricted Activity Able to observe or assist during assessments: Implementation, scoring, interpreting results Not applicable Complete Partially complete Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete: Able to observe or assist with program updates: -Review data for existing programs -Update existing programs -Add new goals -Identify when goals are mastered -Create programs for maintenance and generalization of mastered goals Not applicable Complete Partially complete Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete: Received opportunities for staff and parent training: Use competency-based checklists to receive feedback on training skills Not applicable Complete Partially complete Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete:
+Please provide plan to work on this item.
+Restri cted Activity Sought additional training on procedures unique to setting or population: Social skills, picky eating, toileting, self-help, work skills, etc. □ Not applicable □ Complete □ Partially complete ☐ Limited Time ☐ Not appropriate to setting ☐ No opportunity Please include what was achieved if partially complete: Unrestr ricted Activity Able to observe or assist during assessments: Implementation, scoring, interpreting results □ Not applicable□ Complete□ Partially complete ☐ Limited Time ☐ Not appropriate to setting ☐ No opportunity Please include what was achieved if partially complete: Able to observe or assist with program updates: -Review data for existing programs -Update existing programs -Add new goals -Identify when goals are mastered -Create programs for maintenance and generalization of mastered goals ☐ Not applicable ☐ Complete ☐ Partially complete ☐ Limited Time ☐ Not appropriate to setting ☐ No opportunity Please include what was achieved if partially complete: Received opportunities for staff and parent training: Use competency-based checklists to receive feedback on training skills ☐ Not applicable ☐ Complete ☐ Partially complete ☐ Limited Time ☐ Not appropriate to setting ☐ No opportunity Please include what was achieved if partially complete:

-Supervision and Feedback Used a competency- based training checklist to assess student progress on skills Not applicable Yes No Most of the time Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete: Maintained a consistent direct supervision schedule YesNoAttempt made Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete: Maintained a consistent indirect supervision schedule YesNoAttempt made Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete: Student received ongoing communication about expectations YesNoMost of the time Limited Time Not appropriate to setting No opportunity Please include what was achieved if partially complete:
+Supervision and Feedback

+Used a competency- ☐ Not applicable ☐ Limited Time

+based training checklist □ Yes ☐ Not appropriate to setting

+to assess student \square No □ No opportunity

+progress on skills \square Most of the time Please include what was

+progress on sining achieved if partially complete:

+Maintained a consistent □ Yes ☐ Limited Time

+direct supervision \square No ☐ Not appropriate to setting

+schedule ☐ Attempt made □ No opportunity

+Please include what was

+achieved if partially complete:

+Maintained a consistent □ Yes ☐ Limited Time

+indirect supervision \square No ☐ Not appropriate to setting

+schedule ☐ Attempt made □ No opportunity

+Please include what was

+achieved if partially complete:

+Student received □ Yes ☐ Limited Time

+ongoing communication \square No ☐ Not appropriate to setting

+about expectations \square Most of the time □ No opportunity

+r Please include what was

+achieved if partially complete: